 On this page:

 Refusal under Section 221(g) means that essential information is missing from an application or that an application has been placed on administrative hold.
-The consular officer who interviews you will tell you at the end of your interview if action on your case is being suspended under 221(g) pending further information.
+The consular officer who interviews you will tell you at the end of your interview if action on your case is being refused under 221(g) pending further information.
 The officer will either tell you that the case has to undergo administrative processing, or will ask you to submit additional information.

 Note: Before inquiring about your visa status, you or your representative must wait at least 60 days from the date of your interview or the submission of supplemental documents, whichever is later.
+Please be patient.